Math Calculators

 $$\frac{3}{99} = \frac{4}{x}$$

-To solve for an unknown proportion value, we use the proportion formula.
-It states that the product of means always equals the product of extremes in proportion.
+To solve for an unknown value in a proportion, we apply the proportion formula, which states that the product of the means always equals the product of the extremes.
 We can write the given proportion as follows:

 $$\frac{3}{99} = \frac{4}{x}$$

-99 and 4 are the means in this proportion, and 3 and the unknown value x are the extremes.
+Here, 99 and 4 are the means, while 3 and the unknown value x are the extremes.
 Therefore:

 $$3 × X = 4 × 99$$